What Is SMS? The Complete Guide to Short Message Service

 Here’s a simple illustration of what takes place when an SMS message is sent.

-Is There a Difference Between SMS and Text Messages?
+Is There a Difference Between SMS and Texts?

 Nope.